DataSQRL/Acorn/README.md

 ## Community

-[Join our Slack]() to ask questions or share your feedback.
+[Join our Slack](https://join.slack.com/t/datasqrlcommunity/shared_invite/zt-2l3rl1g6o-im6YXYCqU7t55CNaHqz_Kg) to ask questions or share your feedback.

+If you encounter an issue or have an idea for a new feature, please create an issue.

 We welcome community contributions to the project.
+Feel free to open a PR to fix an issue or add a feature.
+Hop on the Slack channel for support and guidance.

 Acorn Agent is currently limited to JVM applications.
 We'd love to bring the idea of a tool-centric agent framework to other languages.
 If you want to help with a Python or JavaScript implementation, please reach out.

 ## When Should You NOT Use Acorn Agent